"Counting macros." Ever heard about them?

 The end result gives you your TDEE.

 Keep in mind that you can adjust your TDEE depending on your goals.
-To learn more about this, you absolutely need to talk to a nutrition coach to help you with your meal plans.

 2. Decide Your Macronutrient Breakdown